lokszechung/digital-futures-bank-challenge/docs/domain-models-test-plan.md

 3. a.
 Depositing funds should increase the balance by the deposited amount

 4. a.
 Withdrawing funds should decrease the balance by the withdrawn amount

+5. a.
+Funds should not be removed if withdrawal amount is greater than the balance